 Amyotrophic lateral sclerosis is more commonly known as ALS or Lou Gehrig's disease.
 Lou Gehrig was a famous American baseball player stricken with the disease in the early 1940s.
 The disease causes progressive damage to the neuromuscular system, causing muscle weakness, limited mobility, eventual disability and death.
-As the disease progresses, individuals may be unable to control muscular movement, the ability to eat and speak, and the body experiences difficulty breathing.
-Doctors don't completely understand what causes the disease process, which often shows first through signs and symptoms such as muscle twitches, slurred speech, or weakness in an extremity.
+As the disease progresses, individuals may be unable to control muscular movement, the ability to eat and speak, and the body experiences difficulty.

 Patients seeking medications or therapeutic services for the treatment of ALS should take the time to research various medical facility destinations and services offered to determine efficacy of treatments, whether stem-cell based, or alternative medicine-based, such as through Ayurvedic or other natural approaches.
 Discuss such treatments with a primary care provider for more detailed information regarding benefits of pursuing such avenues of help for dealing with amyotrophic lateral sclerosis.

 Please click the contact button below for more details!

 Best Neurology Treatment Center | Cheap Neurology Treatment Packages